-The clerks at the next level of seniority have the title ‘Clerk Assistant’.
-There are two Clerk Assistants and the Serjeant-at-Arms, each responsible for the administration of one of the department’s three major work areas (Chamber Services, Committees and Corporate Services)
+The Clerks at the next level of seniority have the title ‘Clerk Assistant’.
+There are three Clerk Assistants and the Serjeant-at-Arms, each responsible for the administration of one of the department’s four major work areas (Chamber Services, Procedure, Committees and Corporate Services).

 The Clerks at the Table, like the occupants of the Chair, work to a roster.
 The Clerk and Deputy Clerk are both at the Table on important occasions and usually at Question Time.
 At other times the Deputy Clerk or one of the Clerk Assistants may be found in the Clerk’s position, performing the role of the Clerk, and a Clerk Assistant or another senior staff member in the Deputy Clerk’s position.

 The Serjeant-at-Arms (or a deputy) is present in the Chamber at all times the House is sitting.
-He or she can be seen sitting at the rear of the Chamber, to the left of the centre aisle (looking from the Speaker’s Chair).
+They can be seen sitting at the rear of the Chamber, to the left of the centre aisle (looking from the Speaker’s Chair).

 The Serjeant’s dress is highly distinctive.
 The costume for a male Serjeant consists of a black cut-away coat with a large rosette on the back, waistcoat, white shirt and bow tie and black trousers.
 Female Serjeants wear a similar coat, waistcoat, white blouse with lace jabot and black slacks or skirt.
 On ceremonial occasions the Serjeant wears a lace jabot, lace cuffs, silver-buckled shoes, stockings, knee-breeches (male), white kid gloves, cocked hat (carried under left arm), and a ceremonial sword.
 This outfit is based on that worn in the royal court of previous centuries in the United Kingdom.